-The Middlesex Community College's Center for Business and Industry Services (CBIS) is part of the statewide Business and Industry Services Network (BISN), which provides client companies with a variety of services including custom-designed training, business consultation services, information-gathering and referral, as well as workshops and seminars for business and industry.
+The Middlesex Community College's Center for Business and Industry Services (CBIS) is part of the statewide Business and Industry Services Network (BISN), which provides client companies with a variety of services including custom-designed training, business consultation services, informationgathering and referral, as well as workshops and seminars for business and industry.

-CBIS offers corporate and internet training, video/multimedia complete services corporations, internet web design services, skills management for manufacturing, communication and developmental skills, technical training programs, customized totalquality techniques, and other customized training programs.
+CBIS offers corporate and internet training, complete video/multimedia services for corporations, internet web design services, management skills for manufacturing, communication and developmental skills, technical training programs, customized total-quality techniques, and other customized training programs.
 Training is provided at the college's sites in Middletown and Meriden or at the client's on-site location.
 For information about CBIS and the Business & Industry Services Network, call 860-343-5710 or visit the website at: www.commnet.edu/bisn.